HOW DO I FILL OUT MY APPLICATION MATERIALS TO SHOWCASE MY SKILLS?

 An example of a service internship choice selection:

 - Hands-on opportunities include working directly in the field or with constituents, for example caring for plants or animals, interacting with children, leading lessons or conducting interviews with clients.
-You might get a bit messy, but interns in these placements will have direct opportunities to learn about their placement’s services and their delivery.
+You might get a bit messy (in a good way!), but interns in these placements will have direct opportunities to learn about their placement’s services and their delivery.